emilybache/Theatrical-Players-Refactoring-Kata/README.md

 Theatrical Players Refactoring Kata
 ====================================

 The first chapter of ['Refactoring' by Martin Fowler, 2nd Edition](https://www.thoughtworks.com/books/refactoring2) contains a worked example of this exercise, in javascript.
 That chapter is available to download for free.
-This repo contains the starting point for this exercise in several languages, so you can try it out for yourself.
+This repo contains the starting point for this exercise in several languages, with tests, so you can try it out for yourself.

 What you need to change
 -----------------------